PSD (rapper)

-Steve Davison, better known as PSD, PSD Tha Drivah or Stevie Dee, is a rapper and producer from Vallejo, California, who is closely associated with the late Mac Dre.
+Steven Noel Davison (December 20, 1974 – April 1, 2026), better known as PSD, PSD Tha Drivah or Stevie Dee, was an American rapper and producer from Vallejo, California, who was closely associated with the late Mac Dre.

+Background

+Steven Noel Davison was born in Picayune, Mississippi on December 20, 1974, to Johnny and Janice Davison.
+He was the youngest child, and grew up attending church.
+Davison was seriously injured in a traffic collision in 2025.
+He died from a lung infection on April 1, 2026, at the age of 51.

 Career

 PSD tha Drivah first appeared on Mac Dre's 1996 compilation album ‘The Rompalation’, appearing on the track "Menage A Trois" and "Ghetto World", and producing the stand-out tracks "Uninvited" and "Gumbo".
 After that, he would appear on N2Deep's 1997 album ‘The Golden State’ and release his debut album ‘Game Costs’ that same year.
 PSD tha Drivah would later release several more albums: ‘Bread Head' as well as 'What It Is’ in 1999, 2002's ‘All I Want’, 2003's ‘You Ain't Heard of Me?’, and 2005's ‘The Guru’ and ‘PSD Classic’ before finally making it to the Billboard charts with 2007's ‘Da Bidness’, which was released with Messy Marv and Keak da Sneak.

 PSD tha Drivah has roots from both Vallejo’s Crest Side neighborhood, as well as Mississippi.
 The rapper is known for his smooth harmonious voice and being a 'playa.'
 PSD tha Drivah has put out numerous mixtapes with DJ Ambush, called ‘Mixes And Renditions’.
 PSD tha Drivah is also known as "Playa Stevie Dee", PSD or "Tha Drivah" for his swagger and his excellent driving skills.
-PSD was close friends with Mac Dre; they formed a rap group called the Cutthoat Committee which also includes rapper Dubee.
+PSD was close friends with Mac Dre; they formed a rap group called the Cutthroat Committee which also includes rapper Dubee.
 The group went on to record two albums ‘Turf Buccaneers’ and ‘Money Iz Motive’.
 The group disbanded due to the untimely death of Mac Dre.

 His latest mixtape, entitled ‘The Risk and the Reward II’ features late rapper and friend, The Jacka, in ‘Know No Better’ and ‘Who Are You?’.
 PSD tha Drivah has worked with many other artists throughout the Bay Area.
 He has said in interviews that rapper San Quinn is like family to him.